 The Institute now has its own splendid property in South Terrace erected on land granted by the Government.
 The foundation stone was laid by the late Elias Solomon, M.H.R., on March 15, 1899, the certificate of incorporation having been obtained two years previously.
 Since that time the Institute has steadily progressed.
 An excellent assortment of magazines and periodicals are available, the Institute is well managed, is financially sound and is an acquisition to the town.
 Hitchcock: 38.

 Fremantle Literary Institute with verandah, about 1900, L. Gray-Williams & Co, Photographers, Fremantle

 At 13 South Terrace, this was the City Library from 1949.
 It was known as the Evan Davies Civic Library from 1956.
 There were two shops on the ground floor and the library was on the first floor along with a chess room.
-It operated as the Fremantle City Library until its relocation in the ground floor of the Civic Administration Building on the corner of Newman and William Streets on 18 March 1974.
+It operated as the Fremantle City Library until its relocation in the ground floor of the Civic Administration Building (which has now been demolished) on the corner of Newman and William Streets on 18 March 1974.